SamadTheTechGuy/Electric-Vehicle-Data-Analysis/README.md

 ![Screenshot (156)](https://github.com/SamadTheTechGuy/Electric-Vehicle-Data-Analysis/assets/97789215/fdd98c97-0d18-455d-ae4b-40c8f3f3daf7)

 ## Recommendation
 I would suggest that the date for each registration of the vehicle be added to the dataset so as to track the trend of each registration over time - say monthly and yearly.
-With that, we can have a more convincing data to make a data-driven decision on the records of each vehicle.
+With that, we can have a more convincing data to give insights that can help in data-driven decision making.